-- 137. The AUASB identifies potential new projects based on: - (a) monitoring the activities of international and national standard setters; - (b) scanning the environment to identify relevant emerging issues; - (c) examining research findings; and - (d) considering feedback and suggestions from stakeholders and other interested parties. - 138.
+- 142. The AUASB periodically develops and approves, based on appropriate consultation55, its strategy (covering a five-year period) and annual technical work program, that identifies specific standard-setting projects and other activities aimed at achieving the AUASB's strategic objectives. - 143.
+The AUASB identifies potential new projects based on: - (a) monitoring the activities of international and national standard setters; - (b) scanning the environment to identify relevant emerging issues; - (c) examining research findings; and - (d) considering feedback and suggestions from stakeholders and other interested parties. - 144.
 The AUASB seeks input from stakeholders through, for example, its formal agenda consultation process (at least every five years) and through periodic stakeholder surveys.
 Stakeholders may bring matters to the attention of technical staff on an ad hoc basis.
 Technical staff, through relevant monitoring activities, and AUASB members, through their professional activities, may also identify possible projects.